lqueryvg/sud/readme.txt

 Listeners

     When a cell is changed the cell can notify other objects.
-Objects must register themselves with cells to say that they are interested.
+Objects must register themselves with cells to say they are interested.

     Each cell has 2 lists of listeners waiting for notifications, one list for each of the following types of event: